Richard and the Young Lions: History

 Original lead singer Richard Tepp died of leukemia on June 17, 2004.

 Film

-A documentary on the band was produced in 2004, entitled Out of Our Dens: The Richard and the Young Lions Story by James Hannon and Leon Leybs, and narrated by preeminent radio personality Pat St. John.
+An independent documentary on the band was produced in 2004, entitled Out of Our Dens: The Richard and the Young Lions Story by James Hannon and Leon Leybs, and narrated by radio personality Pat St. John.
 It featured the group's history from their early days to their reunion shows in the early 2000s.